Leonardo-Boss/suckless-site/st.suckless.org/patches/palettes/index.md

 Instructions
 ------------
-The patch changes the &ldquo;config.def.h&rdquo;.
+The patch changes the “config.def.h”.
-Delete your &ldquo;config.h&rdquo; or change it manually if you use a custom one.
+Delete your “config.h” or change it manually if you use a custom one.

 Notes
 -----